 b) Detect the transition from short sequences to channel estimation sequences, and establish fine timing (with one sample resolution).

-c) Estimate the coarse and fine frequency offsets.
+c) Estimate the coarse and fine carrier frequency offsets.

-d) Derotate the frame according to estimated frequency offset.
+d) Derotate the frame according to estimated carrier frequency offset.
+Sampling offset drift of the PPDU shall be also compensated according to a single parameter estimated during the preamble of the PPDU (i.e., fields before the Data field).

 e) Estimate the complex channel response coefficients for each of the subcarriers and each of the transmit chains.

-f) For each of the data OFDM symbols, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers in all spatial streams, derotate the subcarrier values according to estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, multiply the vector by a zero-forcing equalization matrix generated from the channel estimated during the channel estimation phase.
+f) For each of the data OFDM symbols, transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers in all spatial streams, derotate the subcarrier values to compensate the estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, multiply the vector by a zero-forcing equalization matrix generated from the channel estimated during the channel estimation phase.

 g) For each data-carrying subcarrier in each spatial stream, find the closest constellation point and compute the Euclidean distance from it.

 h) Compute the average of the RMS of all errors in a frame.
 It is given by Equation (19-89).

+NOTE - This phase is commonly called the Common Phase Error (CPE).

 21.3.17.4.4 Transmitter modulation accuracy (EVM) test